mealaud/mealaud.github.io/content/hobbies/writing/of-mushrooms-moss-and-trees.md

 {{%nl%}}
 But I am here to witness its peaceful but fleeting coexistence with the forest floor.
 {{%nl%}}
-I continue with my hike,
-and I am not there to hear them falls once more;
+I continue with my hike, and I am not there to witness their stories anymore.
 {{%nl%}}
-whether a branch falling, a mushroom sprouting, or some moss spreading,{{%nl%}}
+Regardless, whether a branch falling, a mushroom sprouting, or some moss spreading,{{%nl%}}
 their stories continue.
-As do I.
+As do mine.